MarioCambas/Eztranslator/README.md

 # laguages
 Translate your web pages easily
 # HOW TO CONFIGURE:
-Create a txt file for each language you want to use and save it as filename 'code for language.txt' using lowercase an the code for language thats it 'es' for spanish, 'en' for english, fr for french, and so on.
+Create a txt file for each language you want to use and save it into languages folder under filename 'code for language.txt' using lowercase an the code for language thats it 'es' for spanish, 'en' for english, fr for french, and so on.
 Make a web search for languages codes...
-The name of the file will be used to show the flag image related to the language The fisrt line of the txt file define the language
+- The name of the file will be used to show the flag image related to the language
+- The fisrt line of the txt file define the language
-The second line define the langauage name
+- The second line define the langauage name
-Use a single line for each text to translate
+- Use a single line for each text to translate
-You can include html tags in the file for example: This is a code expample used in this demo
+- You can include html tags in the file for example:
 ```
 0 en
 1 english